nuxeo-sandbox/nuxeo-retention/README.md

 ## TODO - Work in Progess or Paused

-* Add doc about vocabularies (localization, and overriding)
-* Add doc about UI element disabled when under retention, (delete/edit)
 * Make it look better in the misc. layouts (create/edit/metadata of RetentionConfg, mainly)
 * Add doc about operations
 * Add doc about retention-widget: